vpulab/Semantic-Aware-Scene-Recognition/README.md

 ### Model Zoo
 In order to evaluate the models independently, download them from the following links and indicate the path in YAML configuration files (Usually `/Data/Model Zoo/DATASET FOLDER`).

+[**Recommended**] Alternatively you can run the following script from the repository folder to download all the available Model Zoo:

+    bash ./Scripts/download_ModelZoo.sh

 **ADE20K**
  - [Ours](https://dauam-my.sharepoint.com/:u:/g/personal/alejandro_lopezc01_estudiante_uam_es/EdjBkchzYmxMtemweugTNp8BAK_kzUmHwvFbmXgsE_VKRQ?download=1)